jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 __NOTE:__ Replacing a system’s nuts and bolts with welded joints actually happened as described in this [99% Invisible Episode: Structural Integrity](https://99percentinvisible.org/episode/structural-integrity/)/[Transcript](https://99percentinvisible.org/episode/structural-integrity/transcript/).

-An architectural engineering undergraduate student’s class assignment was to analyze the stresses on the recently constructed Citicorp building in New York City.
+An architectural engineering undergraduate student’s class assignment analyzed the stresses on the recently constructed Citicorp building in New York City.
 The analysis revealed a 1-in-16 chance of the building collapsing when subjected to hurricane force winds directed upon its corners.
 For three months in the late 1970s, workers clandestinely replaced the nuts and bolts with welded joints during the overnight hours so that the unaware office workers would not know of the potential danger of their building during their daytime working hours.

 # Layer Metaphors: Why Top and Bottom Matter
 Though System, Integration/Acceptance and Unit Tests are scoped by the horizontal Software Under Test enclosed within them, they are almost always described vertically with System Tests being on the top, Integration/Acceptance Tests in the middle and Unit Tests at the bottom.